Tiled and resin hygienic flooring for bakeries

 Key hygienic flooring considerations for a commercial bakery

 As environments where foodstuffs are processed for consumption, floors in bakeries must be hygienic.
-They must be easy to clean and therefore impervious - another important hygiene criteria.
+They must be easy to clean and therefore impervious, an important hygiene criteria.
 Plain concrete floors cannot be classified as hygienic and can create dust that enters the atmosphere.

 Floors must be chemically resistant as some ingredients, oils and cleaning chemicals used in the bakery industry can attack concrete.
 All hygienic floor surfaces must therefore provide this important level of protection to avoid potential costly remedial works.